wp-plugins/captcha-bank/readme.txt

 **The following are other recommended plugins by the author of Captcha Bank.**

+* [Gallery Bank](http://wordpress.org/plugins/gallery-bank/) - Gallery Bank is an easy to use Responsive WordPress Premium Gallery Plugin for galleries, videos and albums.
 * [Contact Bank](http://wordpress.org/plugins/contact-bank/) - Contact Bank allows you to add a contact form easilly and simply to a post or a page.